 Your headline must convey a benefit for your readers.
 Otherwise, they will simply move on, without glancing back.
 Don’t try to be witty or smart, the goal here is not to create a clickbait headline, but something that will actually help your readers.

 You don’t people merely clicking to your headline out of curiosity and then promptly looking for a way out.
 The time of BuzzFeed clickbait headlines is over and you are much better off avoiding them.
+There has to be a value in the headline and this statistic provided by Mike Giannulis shows that including certain phrases like “will make you” will make your headline more interesting to users.

 Instead, focus on how you can actually help your readers with a problem they have.